 - ¼ cup honey

 - goat cheese

-~Quarter figs and place on a parchment lined baking sheet.
+- Quarter figs without cutting all the way through to the bottom, and place on a parchment lined baking sheet.
 Stuff with goat cheese and roast in oven for 12 minutes until soft.